 Mining workers and their representatives are also making change happen.
 IndustriALL Global Union, an international federation of labour unions, for example, is promoting gender diversity and tackling gender-based violence in the mining sector workforce.
 And the international Women in Mining network is bringing gender-related mining issues to the fore.

 The Responsible Mining Foundation (RMF) recognises the efforts made by a few companies to strengthen gender equality and gender diversity in their workforces and governance bodies and encourages more mining companies to adapt and adopt the good practice models already available.
 Such an approach would go a long way towards enabling mining companies to make their businesses more gender-equitable, more gender-inclusive and, ultimately, more successful.

-About the Responsible Mining Foundation
+Responsible Mining Foundation

 The Responsible Mining Foundation (RMF) is an independent research organisation that encourages continuous improvement in in responsible mining across the industry by developing tools and frameworks, sharing public-interest data and enabling informed and constructive engagement between mining companies and other stakeholders.

 As an independent foundation, RMF does not accept funding or other contributions from the minerals and metals industry.